Musician, composer, poet

 The music I compose is also largely influenced by my Caribbean and African roots.
 Indeed, my personal journey and musical identity are shaped by my exploration of the traditions of my Afro-descendant ancestors.
 Continuing this research in New Orleans will be the beginning of a new chapter in my life: learning more about the past to better understand the present.

 Sélène Saint-Aimé is a double bass player, singer and composer of Caribbean and West African origins.
 She has studied with internationally acclaimed musicians, such as Steve Coleman, Lonnie Plaxico, and Ron Carter.
 At the invitation of the Komos label, she recorded her first album, Mare Undarum, where she explores the world of lunar seas, as she would in an autobiography.
-In 2021, she was nominated at the Victoires du Jazz awards in the “Rising Star” category.
+In 2021, she won a "Victoire du Jazz" award in the “Rising Star” category.

 My residency, entitled "Éritaj: New Orleans, Caribbean, and African American Music," will be a formative experience in the heart of New Orleans (NOLA).